This grilled steak alfredo dish is a super quick and easy recipe that is perfect for those weeknights when you need a fast meal.

 - 1 cup of heavy cream

-Get out your grill pan and turn heat to medium high.
-Drizzle on a little olive oil in the pan to keep steak from sticking.
+- Get out your grill pan and turn heat to medium high.
+Drizzle the steak with a little olive oil to keep steak from sticking.

-Slice the steak into little chunks and throw in the pan with the noodles.
+- Slice the steak against the grain into thin slices and throw in the pan with the noodles.
 Pour the alfredo sauce over the noodles and steak and mix together to combine.

 - Serve with garlic bread and a salad for a complete meal!